AndrewSav/Memento/README.md

   * Fixed to work with the new Windows Forms Designer for .NET Core
   * Minor fix in the build script
+  * Added "Deleting old save before restoring" option (use on Windows build 1903 or newer, to avoid interminent deletion lock issues)

 * 1.0.4